 - Download our Ho Chi Minh City Schools Guide

-Expats moving to Ho Chi Minh City will soon find that the city is packed with entertainment options and caters for all tastes and budgets from couture clothing and flashy malls to quaint arts and local handicrafts, or theatre groups, pub quizzes and Hash House Harrier weekend meets.
+Expats moving to Ho Chi Minh City will soon find that the city is packed with entertainment options and caters for all tastes and budgets from couture clothing and flashy malls to quaint arts and local handicrafts, or theatre groups and pub quizzes.

 Shopping in Ho Chi Minh City

 Ho Chi Minh City has a number of shopping districts and is a fun place to shop, especially for bargain hunters.

 District 1 and the markets are the best places for those wanting variety and bargaining power.
 Anh Dong Market and Ben Thanh Market are great places to hone bargaining prowess.
 Each has an assortment of products ranging from kitchen spices to silk scarves and beyond.
 It is always best to browse a bit before buying as vendors will mark up their prices for Western customers.

 Large department stores can also be found in District 1.
 These house all sorts of things, such as the latest CDs and DVDs, perfumes, colognes and more.

 Diamond Plaza is a popular shopping choice for designer wear, leather goods and interior decor materials.
 As far as clothing is concerned, most expats prefer to make use of one of the numerous, incredibly skilled and cheap tailors around town.
 However, traditionally the best tailors are found in Hoi An in central Vietnam.

 Nightlife and entertainment in Ho Chi Minh City